mostafaashafie-sys/NovaOps/FEATURE_LOCATION_GUIDE.md

 ## 📍 Main Components & Popups

 ### 1. **Order Management Panel** (Main Popup/Sidebar)
-**Location**: `src/components/OrderManagementPanel.jsx`
+**Location**: `src/components/OrderManagement/OrderManagementPanel.jsx`

 **What it does**:
 - Main sidebar panel that opens when clicking on order pills in the stock cover table
-- Contains 4 tabs: Details, Actions, Forecast, Shipping
+- Uses UnifiedDetailsTab which combines details and actions in one view
 - Handles all order-related actions in one place

 **Features**:
 - ✅ Status change modal
-- ✅ Allocation modal (basic - needs enhancement for partial allocation)
+- ✅ Allocation modal (with partial allocation support)
-- ✅ Shipment creation modal
 - ✅ Forecast update modal
+- ✅ Plan order item modal
+- ✅ Confirm to PO modal (with label selection)
+- ✅ PO approval modal
+- ✅ Regulatory approval/rejection
+- ✅ Edit order item modal
 - ✅ New order creation form

-**Status**: ⚠️ **Needs Update** - Currently uses old order model, needs to be updated for OrderItems and POs
+**Status**: ✅ **Complete** - Fully updated for OrderItems and POs

 ---